FRDiscordia/constitution/README.md

 The House of Representatives shall have the sole power of impeachment, which may be used against an official of another branch in cases of high crimes and/or misdemeanors.

+In the case of a vacancy in the House of Representative, the executive authority of the State whose Representative is no longer in office shall have the power to issue writs of Election to fill said vacancies for the remainder of the term.

 ### Section 2

 The Senate shall be composed of 2 senators for each of the states, elected every 6 weeks by the people of each state.